Misinformation is rampant. Here’s the truth—as far as we know now.

 - 5 tablespoons (1/3 cup) bleach per gallon of water or

 - 4 teaspoons bleach per quart of water

 Is that all?

-In a rapidly evolving situation like this, we do what we can: bring you sensible, truthful advice.
-As a local, family owned business, we feel it’s our responsibility to our community.
+In a rapidly evolving situation like this, we do what we can: bring you sensibly, truthful advice.
+As a local, family-owned business, we feel it’s our responsibility to our community.
 Only by working together can we do our parts in limiting the spread of this virus.

 We’re all in this together.
 And together, we’ll make it through.